Paiiimannnoitla/General-Affairs-Page-Construction/remake/log.md

 		-- Chapter
 			-- processing
 		-- Step
-	119 BUG: Insert chapter to the last step may cause position error -- processing
+	119. BUG: Insert chapter to the last step may cause position error -- finished
+	120. BUG: Cannot insert chapter at last chapter
+		-- prcessing
+	121. BUG: Should allow sort be selected as a insert position -- processing
 ---
 	## 2023.11.07		version 0.5.9 -- SOP-build
 	-- Bug fix
 	# Fixed
 	1. Fix the bug that catalog not update properly after insert a new chapter -- finished
+	2. Fix the bug that insert chapter add the last step causing inserting position locate at former chapter -- finished

 ---